 In many labor and deliveries, it’s not unusual for a baby to suffer swelling and bruising to the head.
 That’s because when a baby passes through the birth canal, the head inevitably suffers some degree of trauma.
 Most of the time, these issues will resolve on their own without intervention.

 However, when complications arise during labor and delivery, it can result in greater trauma to the baby’s head.
-As our Boston birth injury lawyers at The Law Offices of Jeffrey S. Glassman know, some of situations may include:
+As our Boston birth injury lawyers at Jeffrey Glassman Injury Lawyers know, some of situations may include:

 - Prolonged labor